CHCAA-EDUX/NLP-AU/syllabus/readme.md

     * Be precise in your description:
         * Good description: "I am getting the following error and I'm not sure how to resolve it - ```ImportError: No module named spacy```"
         * Bad description: "Python is giving me errors."
-    * You can edit a question in Slack after posting it.

 ## Disability Resources ##